julienrwe/dam-documentation/src/general.md

 - **Create new services never possible before** : own your fully digital ecosystem and <u>reinvent how value flows</u>.
 Build a new offering with multiple interacting digital assets on an all-in-one platform.

 ### What does this mean for your business and consumers ?
-***A new way of creating your own digital payment experience with concrete benefits for all the actors***
+***A new way to enhance your payment experience that will benefit all the involved partie***

 <img src="https://user-images.githubusercontent.com/126062813/222200856-50695cfd-24a0-4683-914c-7dc1d0a5af3d.png" width="800" height="346">

-### What makes us stand out from the crowd
+### How does it work in practice ?

-***Instead of developing Proof of Concept (PoC) on readily available public blockchains, our private blockchain can provide enhanced data privacy to our clients, under your direct and unique supervision***
+From your management area, you can create as many assets as you want and deploy them to the beneficiaries you choose.
+Each issued token is tracked on a private digital database that only you can access, along with the corresponding resulting data.
+Converting to digital currency, or vice versa, is a simple process that takes just a few click

-Get the most out of your assets to increase their profitability and success.
-Create as many digital twins or assets as you want and manage them efficiently to customize your own payment ecosystem.
+**Get the most out of your assets to increase their profitability and success**

 ![image](https://user-images.githubusercontent.com/126062813/222203157-b5e6423c-8ddd-45a3-a78e-99ca096afdfb.png)

 ## Unlock the full potential of all features